 And like her cousin, Sally and Herbert called on Portland’s premier architectural team of John Calvin and John Howard Stevens to create a home suitable for their status and family size.
 Unlike the Holt’s at 55 Bowdoin, just across the service road, which mixed Colonial Revival and Arts and Crafts elements, Stevens created a powerful statement of Georgian Revival architecture for the Paysons.

-Georgian Revival was, and still is, a subset of the Colonial Revival movement.
-Drawing it’s inspirations from the more formal buildings on the late colonial or Georgian era.
+Georgian Revival was and still is, a subset of the Colonial Revival movement.
+Drawing its inspirations from the more formal buildings in the late colonial or Georgian era.
 The original form was noted for strict symmetry with a substantial level of ornamental detail.
 The revival saw a little less symmetry and, in most cases, an increase in the amount and detail of the ornament.

 Johns Calvin and Howard tended to work in a more conservative mode which fit the city’s overall mindset.
 Details were reduced in both quantity and intensity with designs relying more on solidity and massing for impact.
 The image above of the western end of 71 Bowdoin illustrates this quite well.
 The details are simple.
 One arched top window on the second floor in the ‘antique’ mode and a very modern compressed arch above the triple windows of the third floor are all there is to break the pattern set on the main facade.
 The scale and massiveness of the wall, with its textured Flemish bond, does the heavy lifting as far as visual impact is concerned.

 Herbert and Sally were married in 1893.
 By the time they moved into our subject in 1907 they had 5 children and would have one more in 1908.
 The 1910 census found them on Bowdoin Street with their 2 older girls and 4 younger boys along with a German governess.
 They also had 2 Irish and 1 English female servants living with them.